 |7.||Gas||Solid||Solid foam||Pumice stone|

-Question 5.10: How does pressure and temperature affect the adsorption of gases on solids.
+Question 5.10: Discuss the effect of pressure and temperature on the adsorption of gases

 Soln: Effect of pressure: